 Find out why data backup is so important and what you should do to protect your business.

-Not so long ago this would have meant saving data to physical tapes or disks and storing them away from the system.
+Not so long ago, data was saved to physical tapes or disks and storing them away from the system.
 More recently, the internet and the availability of cloud storage have radically changed the way in which many people carry out their data backup procedures.

-Backup can often be seen as a chore, but it’s a vital business function that is important to get right.
+Backup can often be seen as a chore, but having online backups for your data is vital to business continuity if disaster strikes.
 There are a number of things to consider when planning a backup strategy as well as a broader disaster recovery plan and we’ll look at them in more detail.

 It’s easy to assume that data backup strategy is just a matter of saving as much as possible as often as possible.
 And while that is true to an extent, it’s important to look into more detail at what you need to save and why, so the first thing to consider is which systems need to be backed up.

 If most of your data is held centrally on a server then that’s the most important place to start.
 Production files need to be saved on a regular basis; daily or more frequently depending on the technology you’re using.
 Program and operating system files can be saved less often.
 Monthly is usually sufficient, but you need to be in a position to perform extra backups before and after upgrades and changes.

 Planning your online backups